 The System Administrator is designated by the Chief of Police and has oversight responsibilities to include, but are not limited to the following:

 - 1. Operation and user administration of the system; - 2.
 System evaluation; - 3.
 Training; - 4.
-Policy and procedure review and evaluation; - 5.
+This policy and procedure review and evaluation will take place no less than once annually; - 5.
 Coordination with IT regarding system related issues; and